Experience us live in Provincetown!

 Program:

-J. S. Bach, Goldberg Variations (1741), arr.
-Sitkovetsky
+J. S. Bach, Goldberg Variations (1741), arr. for String Trio by Dimitry Sitkovetsky

 Artists:

-Yoonhee Lee, violin
+Yoonhee Lee, violin,

 Ken Hamao, viola